A complete guide to digital transformation

 When you have fully transformed, content will start to drive itself throughout the enterprise.
 Once captured into a central repository, it will find its way to the appropriate personnel, wherever they might be, with specific business criteria automatically pushing it through its journey.

-At this stage, any routine “human questions” should be answered digitally by technology.
+At this stage, any predictable queries should be answered by technology.
 This includes questions like, “Who should this document go to for approval?” or “Is there a related document already in our systems?”

-When an organization is digitally transformed, systems should send notifications to the appropriate staff or audience when something has changed, such as someone submitting a form.
+A milestone on the digital transformation journey is when systems send notifications to the appropriate staff or audience when something has changed, such as someone submitting a form.
 Moreover, as someone needs to review or act on a piece of content, that content should find its way to that user — through notifications that give them all they need to complete the task at hand, including all related content.

 What comes after digital transformation?